Modeling Language Variation and Universals: A Survey on Typological Linguistics for Natural Language Processing: Acknowledgments

 \subsubsection{Comparison of the strategies}

 Establishing which of the above-mentioned strategies is optimal in terms of prediction accuracy is not straightforward.
 In Figure \ref{fig:predres}, we collect the scores reported by several of the surveyed papers, provided that they concern specific features or the whole WALS dataset (as opposed to subsets) and are numerical (as opposed to graphical plots).
 However, these results are not strictly comparable, since language samples and/or the split of data partitions may differ.
-The lack of standardization in this respect allows us to draw conclusions only about the difficulty of predicting each feature relative to a specific strategy: for instance, the correct value of passive voice is harder to predict than word order according to \citet{Bender-2013}.
+The lack of standardization in this respect allows us to draw conclusions only about the difficulty of predicting each feature relative to a specific strategy: for instance, the correct value of passive voice is harder to predict than word order, as claimed by \citet{Bender-2013} and witnessed by Figure \ref{fig:predres}.

 However, some papers carry out comparisons of the different strategies within the same experimental setting.
 According to \namecite{Coke-2016}, propagation from the genus majority value outperforms logistic regression among word-order typological features.
 On the other hand, \namecite{Georgi-2010} argue that typology-based clusters are to be preferred in general.
 This apparent contradiction stems from the nature of the target features: genealogy excels in word order features due to their diachronic stability.
 As they tend to be preserved over time, they are often shared by all members of a family.
 In turn, majority value propagation is surpassed by supervised classification when evaluated on the entire WALS feature set \citep{Takamura-2016}.